- The Good

 OnDeck has streamlined the application process.
 To begin, you fill out a form detailing the loan you want, your personal information and your company’s information.
 Once submitted, you wait for a decision, which only takes a few minutes on OnDeck’s automated platform.

 - Term Loan

 - Short-term loans: 3- to 12-month loan terms

 - Long-term loans: 15- to 36-month loan terms

 OnDeck allows you to borrow for as little as three months to as long as 36 months.
 This makes OnDeck a source for short-term loans to cover day-to-day expenses, as well as long-term loans to fund expansion.
 For business loans, OnDeck requires either fixed daily or weekly payments, like it does for lines of credit.
 Payments are more frequent than most competitors require, which could create cash flow issues.

 OnDeck: User Reviews

 How Does OnDeck Work?

 Thanks to its streamlined application process, OnDeck has emerged as a popular source of small business loans for owners who need cash immediately.
 With looser credit requirements, the company also appeals to those with poor personal credit.
-Also, since repeat customers are rewarded with lower fees, OnDeck has built a loyal customer base.
+Also, since repeat customers are rewarded with lower fees, OnDeck’s stellar products and services have help build a loyal customer base.

 OnDeck uses its own proprietary technology to evaluate customers and designs its own unique loans.
 Here are the important questions and answers: